 As Keyes starts to unravel the truth behind the insured's death, Walter and Phyllis' relationship begins to unravel as well.
 Phyllis' greed comes to the fore when a heated Neff demands that she drop the claim because Keyes knows too much, which she refuses to do.
 He persists, telling her that it's not just Keyes, but two persons who suspect foul play, the other being Mr. Detrichson's daughter Lola (Jean Heather).
-Finally, Phyllis' duplicity is revealed when she admits to never loving Neff, having simply used him to get rid of her dominating husband.
+Finally, Phyllis' duplicity (telegraphed by being all dolled up replete with a phoney blonde wig) is finally acknowledged when she admits to never loving Neff, having simply used him to get rid of her dominating husband.
 Walter also suggests that she has another guy, Lola's boyfriend, set up to get rid of him.
 She fires her gun at Walter but not fatally.
 Walter approaches saying "You can do better than that, can't ya baby?"
 As Phyllis questions her feelings for Walter when she cannot shoot again, he says coldly "Sorry baby I'm not buying."
 Phyllis pleads "I'm not asking you to buy, just hold me close."
 Neff does hold her close and then delivers the coup de grace: "Goodbye baby."
 He shoots twice and kills her.
 Now a double murderer, Neff at first is willing to let Lola's boyfriend take the rap for both Detrichsons' murders.
 Unwilling to give up his last shred of moral decency, Neff changes his mind, drives to his office and speaking into a Dictaphone, delivers his confession.

 This is where the film begins.
 In noir fashion, the wounded protagonist will narrate the story, delivered in flashbacks, of his demise.
 Utilising this storytelling device provides added insight into the central character's psychology by allowing him to comment on the actions that have taken place, reflecting on intentions and thought processes that might otherwise go unexamined.
 An emphasis on the darker, more complex psychological aspects of the criminal anti-hero is what helps define the film noir movement of the 1940s from the more simply constructed American crime movies of the 1930s like Little Caesar and Public Enemy.
 It's this realisation of motive, the true essence of film noir, that deepens the story, draws us in and increases our anticipation of the events taking place.
 We simply care more about characters we know more about.
 The deepest, most thorough understanding of this protagonist's reasons for his actions is ultimately what makes this film the most outstanding representation of its genre.
 Neff, after having been shot by Phyllis, sweating profusely, confesses Mr. Detrichson's murder into his Dictaphone: "Yes, I killed him.
 I killed him for money, and for a woman.
 I didn't get the money and...
 I didn't get the woman."
 That says it all.